citp/privacy-policy-historical/b/be/bet/betangel.com.md

-> *The following text is extracted and transformed from the betangel.com privacy policy that was archived on 2013-04-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130423212118id_/http%3A//www.betangel.com/about/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the betangel.com privacy policy that was archived on 2013-10-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131031202353id_/http%3A//www.betangel.com/about/privacy.php) for the most accurate reproduction.*

 # Privacy Policy - Bet Angel Professional - Betfair software for the betting exchanges.

-## Privacy Policy
+## Privacy Policy & Your Security

 This privacy policy sets out how Bet Angel Limited uses and protects any information that you give Bet Angel Limited when you use this website.